Pool Heater Cost Breakdown

 Solar heaters have a higher initial cost than other types of heaters, but for many pool owners, they pay for themselves over time.
 Solar heaters convert energy from the sun into heat for your pool using solar panels without costing you a dime.
 Find out more about the cost of a solar pool heater in my cost breakdown article as well.
 They’re also environmentally friendly, low maintenance, and typically hold up around 25 to 30 years.

-Solar heaters tend to warm the water slowly more slowly than other options, at a rate of about one to three degrees per minute.
+Solar heaters tend to warm the water more slowly than other options, at a rate of about one to three degrees per minute.
 They also require light year-round and won’t work well if they aren’t directly facing the sun.
 They are also a great option for above ground pools; check out my article on how to heat an above ground pool for more information.

 Advantages: